Peidyen/TidyHAR/CodeBook.md

 attributes[,2] = gsub('[-()]', '', attributes[,2])
 ```

+### Criteria #1:  Merges the training and the test sets to create one data set.
 ### Merge both data sets together
 ```
 fullData = rbind(trainingDataSet, testDataSet)
 ```

+### Criteria# 2.
+Extracts only the measurements on the mean and standard deviation for each measurement.
 ### Limit the data to the mean and the standard deviation.
 ```
 desiredColumns <- grep(".*Mean.*|.*Std.*", attributes[,2])
 ```
 ### First reduce the attributes table to what we want
 ```
 attributes <- attributes[desiredColumns,]